wiebow/fighting-computers/content/Guides/Reloaded MK2, JiffyDOS and the 1541 Ultimate II+.md

 ## In a Jiffy!

-Using the new Reloaded MK2 motherboard for the C64 in combination with the 1541 Ultimate II+ cartridge has made it ridiculously easy to use *Jiffydos* without the fuss of opening up hardware and lifting chips from sockets.
+Using the new Reloaded MK2 motherboard for the C64 in combination with the 1541 Ultimate II+ cartridge has made it ridiculously easy to use *JiffyDOS* without the fuss of opening up hardware and lifting chips from sockets.

-Jiffydos is great.
+JiffyDOS is great.
 It speeds up disk operations and adds easier to use commands to work with the disk drive and floppies.
 Technical details can be found here, and also instructions how to use it: [https://www.c64-wiki.com/wiki/JiffyDOS](https://www.c64-wiki.com/wiki/JiffyDOS).

 We need two ROM images: the one for the C64 itself, and the ROM that needs to be used in the disk drive.
 These can be acquired from various places.
 Let's set those ROMs to work.